clicon/clixon-controller-docs/install.rst

 SystemD
 -------

-In the clixon-controller source folder there is a file named clixon_controller.service which can be used to run the Controller backend using SystemD.
+In the clixon-controller source folder there is a file named clixon-controller.service which can be used to run the Controller backend using SystemD.

 To install the SystemD service:

 ::

-   cp clixon_controller.service /etc/systemd/system/
+   cp clixon-controller.service /etc/systemd/system/
    sudo systemctl daemon-reload
-   sudo systemctl enable clixon_controller.service sudo systemctl start clixon_controller.service sudo systemctl status clixon_controller.service
+   sudo systemctl enable clixon-controller.service sudo systemctl start clixon-controller.service sudo systemctl status clixon-controller.service

 Configure options
 =================